GoogleCloudPlatform/compute-video-demo-ansible/README.md

     git clone https://github.com/GoogleCloudPlatform/compute-video-demo-ansible
     ```

-1. You will need to convert the Service Account private key file from the
+1. Edit the `gce_vars/auth` file and specify your Project ID in the
-PKCS12 format to the RSA/PEM file format.
-You can do that with the `openssl`
-utility,
+`project_id` variable, Service Account email address in the `service_account_email` variable,
+and the location of your JSON key (downloaded earlier) in the `credentials_file` variable.
     ```
-    openssl pkcs12 -in /path/to/original/key.p12 -passin pass:notasecret -nodes -nocerts | openssl rsa -out /path/to/pkey.pem
-    ```

-1. Edit the `group_vars/auth` file and specify your Project ID in the
-`pid` variable, Service Account email address in the `email` variable,
-and the location of your converted private key in the `pem` variable.
-    ```
     ---
     # Google Compute Engine required authentication global variables
+    # (Replace 'YOUR_PROJECT_ID' with the Project ID used in creating your GCP project.)
-    pid: YOUR_PROJECT_ID
+    project_id: YOUR_PROJECT_ID
-    email: YOUR_SERVICE_ACCOUNT_EMAIL
-    pem: /path/to/your/pkey.pem
+    service_account_email: demo-ansible@YOUR_PROJECT_ID.iam.gserviceaccount.com
+    credentials_file: /home/ansible-user/demo-ansible.json
     ```

 # Demo time!